Foreign Data Wrapper for Oracle

 easy to install.
 For building on Windows, see the next section.

-You will need PostgreSQL headers and PGXS installed (if your PostgreSQL was
+You will need PostgreSQL headers and PGXS installed.
+If your PostgreSQL was

-installed with packages, install the development package).
+installed with binary packages, install the "development" package.
+Make sure

 You need to install Oracle's C header files as well (SDK package for Instant